arthurmcdonald/tidydata/README.md

   * ```subject_train.txt```
 * ```data/features.txt```

-The run script reads the test and train data files and first column appends the test data, column appends the train data, then row appends these two dataframes to get the full dataset.
-It uses the features.txt data as the column headings for all columns except SubjectID (found in the subject_* files) and Activity (found in the y_* files).
+The run script reads the test and train data files and appends the columns in the test data, appends the columns in the train data, then row appends these two dataframes to get the full dataset.
+It uses the features.txt data as the column headings for all of columns except SubjectID (found in the subject_* files) and Activity (found in the y_* files).

 The script then drops all columns that are not mean, std (standard deviation),